-The second research area “legitimation and normativity” is substantiated on one hand by the need to explain and justify the interactions between science and society and the internal arrangements of the scientific field.
-On the other hand it arises from the fact that scientific knowledge and especially scientific expertise are being used by other fields, particularly by politics, to argue for and legitimize their decisions.
+The second research area “legitimation and normativity” is substantiated, on the one hand, by the need to explain and justify the interactions between science and society and the internal arrangements of the scientific field.
+On the other hand, it arises from the fact that scientific knowledge and especially scientific expertise are being used by other fields, particularly by politics, to argue for and legitimize their decisions.

 The third research area “functional differentiation” describes the functional differentiation of contemporary societies.
 Moreover, it emphasizes the relationship between science and other social fields, as well as the functional differentiation characteristic for society.